mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 To handle errors, use `unstable_onDataSourceError` prop as described in the [Error handling](/x/react-data-grid/server-side-data/#error-handling) section of the data source overview page.

 Second parameter of type `GridGetRowsParams` can be passed to `getRows` method of the [`unstable_dataSource`](/x/api/data-grid/grid-api/#grid-api-prop-unstable_dataSource) to retry the request.
-If successful, the grid uses `rows` and `rowCount` data to determine if the rows should be appended at the end of the grid or if the skeleton rows should be replaced.
+If successful, the Data Grid uses `rows` and `rowCount` data to determine if the rows should be appended at the end of the grid or if the skeleton rows should be replaced.

 The following demo gives an example how to use `GridGetRowsParams` to retry a failed request.